Jhuku/TriangularCustomView/README.md

 ### Step 4: In your Activity create an array of image resoures

-Create an array of image resources from the drawable preferably png icon files.
+Create an array of vector image resources from the drawable.

 ```
 mCustomView = (TriangularIndicator) findViewById(R.id.triangle);